-- Keep important valuables/documents with you
+Keep important valuables/documents with you

 For every move, it is important to keep the documents and valuables that are most important to you separate from all the other things you are hauling.
 Even after un-boxing, these papers can get lost in the pile of boxes.
-By keeping them with you during your journey and during your initial unpacking you will never lose track of them.
+By keeping them with you during your journey and initial unpacking you will never lose track of them.

-Smaller documents and valuables can be easily misplaced or lost during unpacking.
+However, smaller documents and valuables can be easily misplaced or lost during unpacking.
 By taking these items with you, you know where they are and don’t have to worry about misplacing them.

-- Have some cash to tip your movers
+Have some cash to tip your movers

 If you plan to use a moving company to relocate, be sure that you have a little bit of cash on hand to tip your movers.

-While most movers will happily help you with your heavy boxes and furniture, it’s a good idea to have extra cash on hand for them if they really go above and beyond.
+While most movers will happily help you with your heavy boxes and furniture.
+It’s a good idea to have extra cash on hand for them if they really go above and beyond.

 We recommend you keep $50 in small bills on hand for tipping your movers when they are finished with heavy lifting.

-- Set aside some basic cleaning supplies
+Set aside some basic cleaning supplies

-Make sure to set aside some of the cleaning supplies that you need during your move, so that when you need a broom, or a duster, or a trash bag you can find them immediately.
+Make sure to set aside some of the cleaning supplies that you need during your move.
+So that when you need a broom, or a duster, or a trash bag you can find them immediately.
 It’s in moments like these that you’ll be glad that these items were put into a central location.

-- Do one last walk-through of your home
+Do one last walk-through of your home